Bridging Employability and Social Inclusion Through Mutual Exchange

 Needs Assessment Report: February 2026

-This report explores the lived experiences, needs, and aspirations of displaced persons from Ukraine living under the Temporary Protection Directive in two regions: Piedmont in Italy and the Kuyavian-Pomeranian Voivodeship in Poland.
-Conducted between June and August 2025, the study employs a mixed-methods approach.
-The analysis focuses on key dimensions of integration, including employment, housing, education, healthcare, and social participation.
+This report examines the lived experiences, needs, and aspirations of displaced Ukrainians under the Temporary Protection Directive in Piedmont, Italy, and Poland’s Kuyavian-Pomeranian Voivodeship.
+Based on mixed-methods research conducted June–August 2025, it analyzes integration across employment, housing, education, healthcare, and social participation.

 Project Activities